 She is a steering committee member and blog editor of A.I.
-Socratic Circles (AISC), which organizes weekly machine learning discussions and workshops.
+Socratic Circles (AISC), which organizes weekly machine learning livestreams (11k+ YouTube subscribers).

 Her work in data science focuses on recommender systems at scale, which she has spoken about at the TMLS telecom summit.

-On the game development side, she has recently shipped a game on Steam, and spoke at PyCon Canada and other conferences on being a solo game developer.
+On the game development side, she has recently shipped a game on Steam and consoles, and spoke at PyCon Canada and other conferences on being a solo game developer.